 Estimated reading time: 3 minutes

-This feature allows to handle reverse proxy headers to get information about the original request when behind a proxy.
+This feature allows you to handle reverse proxy headers to get information about the original request when it’s behind a proxy.

 ForwardedHeaderSupporthandles the standard

 Only install these features if you have a reverse proxy supporting these headers serving your requests.
 In other cases, a client will be able to manipulate these headers.

 io.ktor.features.ForwardedHeaderSupportand no additional artifacts are required.